Why IR heating?

 Because IR heating saves up to 65% on heating costs.

-IR-panels are financially accessible, the investment can be made step by step (Install the home office today, the living room tomorrow…).
+IR-panels are financially accessible, the investment can be made step by step (furnish the bathroom today, the living room tomorrow…).

 IR-heating extends the life of the building and prevents the formation of mold and moisture.